 Before people buy, they need to feel they have a relationship with your company.
 One of the most powerful ways to strengthen this relationship is by inviting customer feedback.
 Work to get them involved in your product development or how you provide services.

 Today’s consumer wants to be heard.
 They want to spend their dollars with a company that cares and values their feedback.

-Invite them to comment on social media, either your account or theirs.
+Invite them to comment on social media, either on your account or theirs.
 Your website should also allow leaving feedback or reviews.

-Give them incentives and guide them on where to leave reviews – whether on your site or a major review platform like Google, Amazon or Yelp.
+Give them incentives and guide them on where to leave reviews – whether on your site or a major review platform like Google, Amazon, or Yelp.

 3 – How You Treat Your Employees

 Making the world a better place certainly extends to how you treat your employees.
 Your prospective customers now want to know this about you.

 Many younger buyers are appalled at larger corporations who have acted in a greedy, heartless way, abusing power and exploiting their people.
 Yet this is a great opportunity to set yourself apart.
 How?